 Monitoring and Recognition

-Employee recognition (ER) enables work-team performance through affirmative acknowledgement of on-task achievement.
-Positive feedback provides employees with a sense of value, as they are recognized for the contribution to the project.
+Employee recognition (ER) enables work-team performance through affirmative acknowledgment of on-task achievement.
+Positive feedback provides employees with a sense of value, as they are recognized for their contribution to the project.
 ER also improves project customer-centricity by uniting on-task behaviors with customer expectations.